CSteinhardt153/pulsatile-prediction-code/README.md

     <p>Experimental paradigms are changed by changing expt_num: <br>

-     - expt_num = []  - case of any pulse parameter combination or DC mode (as used in previous paper) on particular afferent Can use this mode to get spike and pulse times</li>
+     - expt_num = []  - case of any pulse parameter combination or DC mode (as used in previous paper) on particular afferent Can use this mode to get spike and pulse times
      - 1. Uses same pulse rate parameters as in Mitchell at all but expects multiple test Is.
-(Override can change the pulse rate and pulse amplitude anyways and override this but save out blocked firing rates per same pulse rate and pulse amplitude condition.</li>
+(Override can change the pulse rate and pulse amplitude anyways and override this but save out blocked firing rates per same pulse rate and pulse amplitude condition.
      - 2. Same as 1 except set to use exact Mitchell experiment best match I-value for pulse block experiment with same pulse rate at Mitchell (2016) from Steinhardt, C. R., & Fridman, G. Y. (2020).
 Predicting response of spontaneously firing afferents to prosthetic pulsatile stimulation.
 In 2020 42nd Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC) (pp. 2929-2933).
 IEEE.
      - 3. Designed to test any pulse rate and pulse amplitude parameter combination and run in parallel for speed
      - 4. Same as 3 but with setting for Mitchell parameters